nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

         return getPage(SearchResultPage.class);
     }
 }
 ```

-When using the page factory pattern you should extend the abstract WebPage provided by the Nuxeo test framework which already has the driver instance inject inside.
-The WebPage abstraction is also providing helper methods to quickly access WebDriver find methods (you also have a "wait until element is found" mechanism to block the test until the page is loaded and the given element is found).
+When using the page factory pattern you should extend the abstract WebPage provided by the Nuxeo test framework which already has the driver instance injected inside.
+The WebPage abstraction also provides helper methods to quickly access WebDriver find methods (you also have a "wait until element is found" mechanism to block the test until the page is loaded and the given element is found).

 From a WebPage object you can instantiate other page objects by calling `getPage(MyPage.class)`.
-Pages instantiated this way will be injected using the Guice injector of the runner.
+Pages instantiated this way will be injected with the Guice injector of the runner.
 Note that pages retrieved this way are cached so you don't need to cache them in a local variable in the test method.

 When using the page factory pattern you must expose your site's functionality through page objects.
 The page objects are not the equivalent of a real web page.
 They should be used to map services offered by a WebPage and not the entire web page.
 For example you can design your home page to allow access to other standard 'sections' (i.e. pages) of your application like the log-in/log-out functionality, the menu etc. So typically a home page will provide methods to access sub pages of your WEB application and/or global functionality existing on the home page.

-In our example the home page is providing a way to do a search.
+In our example, the home page provides a way of doing a search.

 {{#> callout type='note' }}

-**W**hen testing web applications you **must** put all the details of web page mapping (like accessing elements in the DOM, doing clicks, filling forms etc.) in your web page implementation.
-You must not directly access these details from the test itself.
+When testing web applications you **must** put all the details of web page mapping (like accessing elements in the DOM,  clicking, filling in forms etc.) in your web page implementation.
+You shouldn't access these details directly from the test itself.
 This technique ensures that when you refactor a functionality of your web site you should only update the corresponding web page in your tests and not all the tests classes.

 {{/callout}}

-Now that we defined our home page, let's define the search result page that is returned by the search method.
-This page give access to the search result.
+Now that we've defined our home page, let's define the search result page that is returned by the search method.
+This page gives access to the search result.

 ```
 public class SearchResultPage extends WebPage {